tec1group/Software/monitors/README.md

 - A Tutorial Monitor that fits in a page (256 bytes)
 - Easy to understand with basic input/output
 - Fully commented source listing by Jim Roberton (PDF)

-## SMON Monitor
-by Scott Gregory

-- a 0.5K cut down to the essentials monitor